leamarcotulli/astr8300_rappture/README.md

 =========================
 This tool is based on the paper from **Bachall and Soneira** ([1980](http://adsabs.harvard.edu/abs/1980ApJS...44...73B)). <br />
 The goal of this rappture tool is to compute the distribution of stars of absolute magnitude M as a function of their distance from the Galactic Center (x) and their height above the plane (z).<br />
 Below I will highlight the assumption behind the calculation.
-For a detailed description of the model, I will refer the user to the actual [1980](http://adsabs.harvard.edu/abs/1980ApJS...44...73B) paper.
+For a detailed description of the model, I will refer the user to the actual [paper](http://adsabs.harvard.edu/abs/1980ApJS...44...73B).

 The model
 -----------